khanhuitse05/speech-and-text-unity-ios-android/README.md

 # Speech And Text in Unity iOS and Unity Android
-Speed to text and text to speed in Unity iOS and Unity Android
+Speed to text and text to speed in Unity iOS and Unity Android I have provide all java and object c source. you can know how it work, optimization, or add any features

 ## Native Speech and Text
 * SpeechToText Android: https://developer.android.com/reference/android/speech/package-summary.html